Skip to main content

 Good code is malleable

 As well as being read more often than it's written, code generally needs to be changed lots of times after it's first written.
-That's why we call it software.
+That's why we call it _soft_ware.

 This is where practices like TDD and the refactoring it facilitates come in.
 It's where we get design patterns, SOLID principles and so on.
 Attributes like simplicity, elegance and beauty can be applied to the overall design of interacting objects or micro-services, as well as the code within them.